Dr-Duncan-treatment-room

 Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics

-At the clinic, every injectable on this list is delivered personally by Dr Brennand.
-Sofwave and Morpheus8 are delivered by our team, Emma, Kate and Bronte, after Dr Brennand’s consultation and under his clinical lead.
+At L’Atelier Aesthetics, every injectable on this list is delivered personally by Dr Brennand.
+Sofwave and Morpheus8 are delivered by the clinical team – Emma, Kate and Bronte – following Dr Brennand’s consultation and under his clinical lead.

 Book a consultation